 As the Africa Continental Free Trade Agreement enters its implementation phase, it critical for central banks to engage and provide modern payment infrastructure.
 Improving the physical infrastructure and regulatory frameworks are core requirement for this agreement to unlock the said potential.
 Additionally, new digital infrastructure is also required, specifically for the payment systems that will facilitate payments and financing of those trades.
 Moreover, MSMEs are poised to have access to new markets, and using the USD as settlement currency is not an option.
 Coming with alternative liquidity pooling schemes are sustainable for the region, is also another key benefit of Digital Currency-Based Payment Systems.
 We see the need for A Modern Central Bank Platform built on blockchain with digital currency technology.
 Coupled with Data Analytic and AI, such new payment platforms can support real-time final settlement, faster remittance to the unbanked MSMEs and trusted governance for the regulators.

-What are the concerns that regulators have with blockchain, digital assets and AI?
+Moderator: Monica Singer What are the concerns that regulators have with blockchain, digital assets and AI?
 How are countries currently regulating these technologies?
 How are regulators considering regulating them in the future?
 What are the potential risks of an unregulated market?
 What are the benefits of Central Bank digital currencies for regional payment systems?
-What are the opportunities blockchain, AI and digital assets offer for countries?
+What are the opportunities blockchain, AI and digital assets offer to countries?

 The Master of Ceremonies will close off the conference with a few final thoughts.